sanjaikumarv/interview-preparation-docs/React-js.md

 * This function accepts two arguments: an effect function and an optional dependency array.

-* The useEffect function is executed after each component render.
+* The useEffect function is execute each component render.
 If we include a state value in the optional dependency array, the useEffect function will re-render when that state value changes..

 ## useContext ?